t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Let's get started

-This tutorial will show you how to enable the query expansion feature which allows you to **increase the efficiency for search** for ambiguous or long-tail* query terms.
+This tutorial shows you how to enable the query expansion feature to **increase the efficiency for search** for ambiguous or long-tail* query terms.

 If the query expansion is disabled, only the exact search query is used, even if the total number of search result is zero.

-Enable query expansion feature and let Google Retail Search build an **automatic query expansion**.
+Enable the query expansion feature and let the Google Retail Search build an **automatic query expansion**.

 You can also **pin unexpanded products**, so they will always be at the top of search results, followed by those that come via expansion.

-This is a really useful feature that helps you **enhance a customer experience**.
-So let's look at it closely.
+This useful feature helps you to **enhance a customer experience**.
+Let's look at it closely.

 **Time to complete**: About 2 minutes